Reciprocal microswimming in fluctuating and confined environments: Concluding remarks

 \section{Concluding remarks}

 In this study, we theoretically investigated the dynamics of a reciprocal microswimmer in a noisy environment.
-Focusing on a microswimmer moving in one direction, we showed that the statistical average of its displacement $\langle X \rangle_t$ can produce net locomotion if the swimmer dynamics are confined by external boundaries.
+Focusing on a microswimmer moving in one direction, we showed that the statistical average of its displacement $\langle X \rangle_t$ can produce net locomotion if the swimmer's dynamics are confined by external boundaries.
 As the scallop theorem states, such a reciprocal swimmer returns to its original position after one beat cycle in the absence of environmental noise.
-Its dynamics were introduced as the zero-noise solution and denoted by $X_0(t)$.
+Its dynamics were introduced as the zero-noise solution and denoted as $X_0(t)$.
+The mathematical structure behind the net displacement lies in the convexity of $M(X,l)$.
+Hence, the scallop theorem is expected to be violated in the statistical sense in more general situations than our assumption of one-dimensional dynamics.
+The small-deviation theory for multiple dimensions, however, requires a noncommutative integral for an impulse response, which yields theoretical challenges.
+Therefore, the details of these extensions will be reported elsewhere in the future.

-For a quantitative analysis of the net locomotion in a statistical sense, by an impulse response function, we established a theory to analyze the deviation from the zero-noise solution, given by $\langle Y\rangle_t=\langle X \rangle_t-X_0(t)$.
-Focusing on a two-sphere model swimmer located in a spherical container, we numerically demonstrated that the theoretical prediction is in excellent agreement with the direct numerical solutions of the Fokker--Planck equation associated with the stochastic Langevin dynamics.
+For a quantitative analysis of net locomotion in a statistical sense based on an impulse response function, we established a theory to analyze the deviation from the zero-noise solution, given by $\langle Y\rangle_t=\langle X \rangle_t-X_0(t)$.
+Focusing on a two-sphere model swimmer located in a spherical container, we numerically and theoretically demonstrated that the reciprocal swimmer can result in net displacement in a statistical sense; the displacement linearly increases as time progresses.
+This dominates the unidirectional diffusion of passive particles, with its net displacement scaling as $O(\sqrt{t})$ after a long time.
+Reciprocal swimming should be enhanced near a wall, which can be estimated as $M_{\rm{ quad}}$.
+This provides a net velocity of $U_{\textrm{net}}\approx 0.47\mu$m$/$s, where we use the physical units of $\lambda=a=1\mu $m, $\Theta=300$K, and $T=1$s.
+We may also estimate the characteristic timescale $t^{\ast}$ at which the active locomotion is of the same order in magnitude as the passive diffusion.
+With the same parameter sets, from $U_{\rm net}t^{\ast}=\sqrt{Dt^{\ast}}$, we obtain $t^{\ast}\approx 2.2$s.
+Further, we demonstrate that by controlling its shape gait, the swimmer can migrate in both directions, which is remarkably different from the unidirectional diffusive motion of passive particles.